Last Updated: June 11, 2020

 Skillsoft Corporation is a wholly-owned subsidiary of Skillsoft Limited and is the entity that primarily controls the website you are visiting.
 Skillsoft Limited and its subsidiaries and affiliates (“Skillsoft”) respect your privacy and are committed to protecting your personal data.

-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from), handle your personal data in connection with this website, and tell you about your privacy rights and how the law protects you (“Privacy Notice”).
+This privacy notice will inform you about how we look after your personal data when you visit our website (regardless of where you visit it from), handle your personal data in connection with this website, and tell you about your privacy rights and how the law protects you.

 It also describes your choices regarding use, access and correction of your personal data.
 This privacy notice is provided in a layered format so you can click the numbered links (above) to the specific areas of interest (below).
 Please also use our Glossary at Section 11 for definitions of some of the terms used in this privacy notice.